Banging Toolbox

 4. When to use a file sander?

-Also known as a finger sander, it has a narrow belt making it an excellent tool if you’re going to do detailed work such as auto body repairs or smoothing small features on any of your projects.
+Also known as a finger sander, it sands with a narrow belt making it an excellent tool if you’re going to do detailed work such as auto body repairs or smoothing small attributes on any of your projects.

-• Has a powerful narrow belt that can fit in small spaces to quickly do its job.
+• Runs with a powerful narrow belt that can fit in small spaces to quickly do its job.

-• An easy-to-use and handy power tool that’s also rare to own.
+• An easy-to-use and handy power tool that’s rare to own.

 • Flexible variable speed control.